-He made 13 senior appearances in the Vodacom and Currie Cup competitions alongside his selection for South Africa Schools and every South Africa age-grade en route to lifting the Junior World Championship trophy with the under-20 side in 2012.
+The promising young prop attended Queens College in Eastern Cape and made 13 senior appearances in the Vodacom and Currie Cup competitions.
+He was also selected for South Africa Schools and every South Africa age-grade en route to lifting the Junior World Championship trophy with the under-20 side in 2012.